 - + The two non-SMPTE Kiosk modes use the layer's current crossfade type and time when switching from one piece of content to the next.
-These two modes require the first desired piece of content in the folder to be selected. - + The SMPTE Kiosk mode requires any valid SMPTE-linked piece of content in a folder to be selected; this should typically be the first piece of content desired.
-Folders for use with SMPTE Kiosk mode should not include any non-SMPTE linked content.
-It is also a good idea to make the first and last frames of any SMPTE-linked content black to avoid an undesirable paused frame while the layer waits for the appropriate SMPTE to initiate playback. - + The SMPTE Kiosk mode requires the use of the MediaInfo.plist or MediaTimeCodes.plist for assignment of start times for the individual files.
-(Refer to "Timecode Synchronization" on page 102) It is not compatible with the layer TC DMX Controls.
+These two modes require the first desired piece of content in the folder to be selected. - + The SMPTE Kiosk mode requires any valid SMPTE-linked piece of content in a folder to be selected on the layer; this content should be the first piece of content desired. - + Folders for use with SMPTE Kiosk mode should not include any non-SMPTE linked content.
+Content should be given sequenced file numbers with the same order as their intended timecode playback order. - + It is also a good idea to make the first and last frames of any SMPTE-linked content black to avoid an undesirable paused frame while the layer waits for the appropriate SMPTE to initiate playback. - + The SMPTE Kiosk mode requires the use of the MediaInfo.plist or MediaTimeCodes.plist for assignment of start times for the individual files.
+(Refer to "Timecode Synchronization" on page 103) It is not compatible with the layer TC DMX Controls.